sabkat-ahmed-rafi/cryptonism/docs/functions/encryptSecret.md

 ## Best Practices

 ### ✅ Do
-- Use fresh decrypted keys from `decryptGeneratedKey`
+- Use fresh decrypted key from `decryptGeneratedKey`
 - Store both `encryptedSecret` and `iv` in your database
 - Validate secret data before encryption
 - Handle errors appropriately